London’s Best Vegan Friendly Restaurants

 Address: Balham: 15-19 Bedford Hill, SW12 9EX; Soho: 8-10 Lower James Street, W1F 9EL; Clerknwell:69–73 St John Street, EC1M 4AN | Opening times: varies between sites | You can find out more, or make a booking, via their website here.

-Throw your hands in the air and tapas your feet, because Brindisa – Battersea, Soho, Shoreditch, London Bridge, South Kensington, andddd Rupert Street – has cooking sin animal down to a Ve.
-You can book yourself in for lunch or dinner at one of their laid-back, very cool eateries (concrete walls, terracotta tiles, and potted plants) and feast on some padrón peppers and hand-stuffed green olives with fresh orange & oregano to start.
+Throw your hands in the air and tapas your feet, because Brindisa – Battersea, Soho, Shoreditch, London Bridge aaand South Kensington – has cooking sin animal down to a V. You can book yourself in for lunch or dinner at one of their laid-back, very cool eateries (concrete walls, terracotta tiles, and potted plants) and feast on some padrón peppers and hand-stuffed green olives with fresh orange & oregano to start.
 Next, they have a number of delicious salads like their Escalivada of roast aubergine, peppers, and onions with a black olive dressing, and their Calabaza y Zanahoria of pumpkin, heritage carrots, and crispy shallots with a chestnut and honey dressing, both of which you can mop up with a mix of toasted breads topped with fresh herbs, tomato, and olive oil.
 There’s also fried aubergine dipped in honey, patatas bravas (of course) and much more.
 And, from January to March, they offer a vegan Calçotada feasting menu in honour of the renowned Catalan tradition – a big boozy affair in recognition of the humble calçot onion.
 You can celebrate across all six sites, eating vegan food, knocking back cocktails, and generally – ahem – tearing it up…

 You can find out more, or make a booking, via their website here.

 Main image: Club Mexicana at The Spread Eagle | Credit: Jade and Nina Sarkhel